Artificial intelligence: journalism before algorithms

 The NUJ is calling for fast paced developments within AI to include engagement with journalists and those whose work is used in the technology.
 Threats of exploitation and intellectual property rights breaches have already been realised, with reports of inaccurate data used to inform AI generated stories, false attributions to journalists, and creators discovering use of their likeness without their knowledge or consent.
 Such advancements in the use of AI directly threaten journalism and risks the reputation of every journalist abiding by ethical standards to ensure accuracy and honesty through their work.

 The NUJ is engaging with sister unions including members of the Federation of Entertainment Unions, on AI’s impact on journalists and creators across industries.
-In September, the union hosted a roundtable attended by Michelle Stanistreet, NUJ general secretary, and senior officials from Creators’ Rights Alliance member organisations exploring the scraping of content, licensing agreements, copyright and more.
+Last year, the union hosted a roundtable attended by Michelle Stanistreet, NUJ general secretary, and senior officials from Creators’ Rights Alliance (CRA) member organisations exploring the scraping of content, licensing agreements, copyright and more.

 Journalism by humans remains at the core of our calls to employers and governments.
 We have urged the UK government to engage with the union as Ministers shape policy that has huge implications for journalists and journalism.
 The NUJ must be central to discussions on decision making to ensure the voice of members including your concerns on pay, job security, and rights infringements are considered and used to inform guidance.